ANALYSIS-UBS swallows doomed Credit Suisse, casting shadow over Switzerland

 Central banks try to calm markets after UBS deal to buy Credit Suisse

-(Reporting by John O'Donnell and Stefania Spezzati; Additional reporting by Carolina Mandl, Chiara Elisei, Lananh Nguyen, Saeed Azhar and Tom Sims; Writing by Elisa Martinuzzi)
+(Reporting by John O'Donnell and Stefania Spezzati; Additional reporting by John Revill, Carolina Mandl, Chiara Elisei, Lananh Nguyen, Saeed Azhar and Tom Sims; Writing by Elisa Martinuzzi)

 ((Elisa.Martinuzzi@thomsonreuters.com;))